 200 teams of Delhi traffic police deployed for odd-even scheme implementation

 Violators will be punished with a fine of Rs 4,000.
-Traffic head constables and officials above, sub divisional magistrates and tehsildars, assistant traffic inspectors and ranks above in DTC have been authorised to issue challans to violators, officials said.
+Traffic head constables and officials above, sub-divisional magistrates and tehsildars, assistant traffic inspectors and ranks above in DTC have been authorized to issue challans to violators, officials said.
 Under the scheme, which will be implemented from 8 am to 8 pm till November 15, non-transport four-wheeler vehicles with registration number ending in odd digit (1, 3, 5, 7 and 9) will be prohibited on November 4, 6, 8, 12 and 14.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)